Ready to sell your self-published book?

 Write a press release

-if you have a local newspaper or radio station then write a press release about your book or your author adventure and submit it to the editor.
+If you have a local newspaper or radio station in your town, then tell them about your book.
+Write a press release which details the ‘Who, What, Why, When & How’ of your book and submit it to the editor.
 As they say in my neck of the woods, shy bairns get nowt!
+And believe me, the local media are always looking to champion local people.

 Once your book is published (or on pre-order) let your email list know how to grab a copy.
-If you’ve done your job properly and warmed them up, they’ll be chomping to get their teeth into it.
+If you’ve done your job properly and warmed them up, they’ll be ready to buy your book.

 Create an author website